Pandas – Convert DataFrame to Dictionary (Dict)

 DataFrame.to_dict(orient='dict', into=<class 'dict'>)

-If you are in a hurry, below are some quick examples of how to convert pandas DataFrame to the dictionary (dict).
+If you are in a hurry, below are some quick examples of how to convert Pandas DataFrame to the dictionary (dict).

-# Below are quick example
+# Below are some quick examples

 dict = df.to_dict()

-# Use dict as orient
+# Example 2: Use dict as orient

 dict = df.to_dict('dict')